 Singing coaches can be quite pricey.
 However, even going to one lesson will definitely be beneficial to your singing career.
 A singing teacher will show you the proper ways to practice warming up your voice.
 They will also show you the right breathing techniques to use.
 More importantly, they will teach you how to breathe in the right place during your song.

 Learning to sing high notes for beginners

 Kitty O’Neil highly recommends choosing the right singing instructor, as singing coaches are an excellent way of gaining confidence in yourself as an artist and if your goal is to be able to sing high notes, they will definitely be able to show you how to do it.
 Make sure the coach you choose to go to is qualified to teach singing and go from there, learn, and just have fun!

 “I used to be self-conscious about hitting high notes and believed because of my ‘alto’ range I wasn’t meant to sing the higher stuff.
 After building up my vocal strength over a few years with the help of my vocal mentor Nichola Christie, I now see range as a huge spectrum which anyone can access any part of if they want to.”

 Ready to hit those high notes?
+How did you learn how to sing high notes without straining?
 Let us know if this article was helpful and share any additional tips with us in the comments below!